adobe/helix-home/getting-started-2.0.md

 ---

-_**DISCLAIMER:** This guide is work in progress and documents a desired future scenario.
-Parts of it may not work as described (or at all) yet, and links to resources may not exist yet.
-If you wish to get up to speed on Helix, please refer to the [current getting started guide](./getting-started.md) for the time being._
+_The purpose of this guide is to help you get familiar with Helix Pages.
+If you wish to dive deeper into an own code scenario (aka_ Helix proper _), please refer to the [getting started guide](./getting-started.md)._

 ---

-# Getting Started with Helix
+# Getting Started with Helix Pages

 - Already familiar with GitHub, Markdown, HTML and CSS?
 You may want to proceed directly to the [first example](http://github.com/adobe/helix-example-basic "First example"): This repository shows how to publish content, as well as customize headers, footers and overall styling of your pages.
 - If you also feel comfortable with Node.js programming, please continue with the [advanced example](http://github.com/adobe/helix-example-advanced "Advanced example"): This repository explains how to add custom code to take control over the rendering pipeline.